 The system is not intended to replace general dietary advice, such as that provided by the Australian Dietary Guidelines, which recommend eating a balanced diet that includes a variety of nutritious foods every day.
 A high star rating doesn’t necessarily mean the product provides for a complete, balanced diet and should replace items from other core food groups or be eaten to excess.
 In addition, many healthy foods, like fresh fruit and vegetables and lean meats, are not generally packaged and may not display or have a Health Star Rating.
 Fresh fruit and vegetables are now eligible to display a 5 star health rating.
 Instead of increasing packaging, food retailers are encouraged to use posters, shelf wobblers or other means to display the Health Star Rating.

 Where will you see the Health Star Rating?

 Health Star Ratings can appear on packs in two general ways.
-The first shows just the star rating of the product; the second can show the star rating plus additional specific nutrient content of the product.
+The first shows just the star rating of the product; the second displays the star rating plus additional specific nutritional information.

 What are the stars based on?

 Under the system, packaged products are given a rating based on their nutritional profile, according to a strict calculation (called the Health Star Rating Calculator).
 The calculation takes into account components that are linked to increased risk of developing chronic diseases, as well as beneficial components.